TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 14/Mark 14.19.md

 ---

-They began to be sorrowful, and to say unto him one by one, Is it I?
+They began to be sorrowful, and to ask him one by one, "Surely not I?"
+And another said, "Surely not I?"